+We present further robustness checks in the Online Appendix.
+First, we show that the estimates are very similar when we use alternative approaches for estimating standard errors (Online Appendix Table A1) and assumptions for when the reform was implemented (Online Appendix Table A2).
+Second, we contrast our quasiexperimental results based on variation created by the reform to those using the observed weeks of education as the treatment variable.
 These estimates would be biased if, for example, the local provision of primary education increased with the local demand for post-mandatory education.
-Furthermore, the quality of the archival data on weeks of education varies across years and was not collected prior to 1930 or in 1931-32.
+Furthermore, the quality of the archival data on weeks of education varies across years and was not collected prior to 1930 or in 1931-1932.
 Thus, measures for the earlier birth cohorts are largely based on extrapolations, and the estimates are likely to suffer from a substantially larger attenuation bias than our main estimates.
-Nevertheless, we find a similar pattern as in our quasi-experimental results: the estimates for men are positive and statistically significant, while all estimates for women are small, insignificant, and centered around zero (Online Appendix Table A3).
+Nevertheless, we find a similar pattern as in our quasi-experimental results: The estimates for men are positive and statistically significant, while all estimates for women are small, insignificant, and centered around zero (Online Appendix Table A3).

-The remaining rows of Table 2 turn to average log income at ages 50-64 as the outcome variable.18 The estimates are statistically and economically significant but sensitive to controlling for differential trends by region or 1930 municipality characteristics.
-This sensitivity suggests that average incomes in areas more affected by the reform converged towards incomes of other regions, and that this was most likely not just due to the causal effects of the reform.
+The remaining rows of Table 2 turn to average log income at ages 50-64 as the outcome variable.
+The estimates are statistically and economically significant but sensitive to controlling for differential trends by region or 1930 municipality characteristics.
+This sensitivity suggests that average incomes in areas more affected by the reform converged toward incomes of other regions, and that this was most likely not just due to the causal effects of the reform.
 Consistent with this interpretation, we also see a small pre-trend among men in the baseline specification (Online Appendix Figure A6).
 Although this pattern suggests that baseline specifications that do not control for such convergence will lead to biased results, the estimates that control for differential trends by region, income, and/or industrial structure are quite stable.
 For example, the most demanding specification that controls for all of these differential trends implies that full exposure to the reform raised the long-term income of men by 4.3 log points (p-value 0.053).
 Interestingly, in contrast to education, the estimates indicate that the reform also increased women's income.
 In the most demanding specification, the point estimate is 6.5 log points (p-value 0.035).
-This effect on women's income is consistent with the hypothesis that women benefited from the higher quality of schooling but, for a variety of reasons, did not pursue further schooling in these least developed rural parts of Norway.19 For example, Online Appendix Table A4 shows that Norway's Folk school reform increased the likelihood of women to live in urban areas significantly, which could be interpreted as higher quality schooling enabling them to migrate to higher wage labor markets.
+This effect on women's income is consistent with the hypothesis that women benefited from the higher quality of schooling but, for a variety of reasons, did not pursue further schooling in these least- developed rural parts of Norway.
+For example, Online Appendix Table A4 shows that Norway's Folk school reform increased the likelihood of women to live in urban areas significantly, which could be interpreted as higher quality schooling enabling them to migrate to higher wage labor markets.
 Overall, we conclude that the Folk school reform likely increased long-term income, both for women and men, but this evidence has to be interpreted with greater caution than the education results, given the convergence trends in Norway at the time.